vmarcinko/art-of-programming/markdowns/first.md

 address on some user interface, say web page, our programs will frequently format (convert) given address as single line string, to be easier to read.

+### Entity types

+We said earlier than a map is often used to represent some entity, such as a person, a company, a car, whatever.
+Imagine we have a list of such entities, such as a list of people:

+    [
+        { "id": 23243, "name": "John Doe", "email": "john@gmail.com" },
+        { "id": 6613, "name": "Johanna Smith", "email": "johanna@yahoo.com" },
+        { "id": 211, "name": "Rick Tracy", "email": "rick@facebook.com" }
+    ]
+It's easy to imagine some code that would read such a person list, and do something with it, like send email to each person element (a map) in the list

+But what if we have some **list of mixed entities**, let's say people **and** cars :

+    [
+        { "id": 23243, "name": "John Doe", "email": "john@gmail.com" },
+        { "id": "zudza-da32dk-dfsd", "model": "Ford C-Max", "year": 2009 },
+        { "id": "aabho-rrorz-43jjk", "model": "Peugeot 206", "year": 2012 },
+        { "id": 211, "name": "Rick Tracy", "email": "rick@facebook.com" }
+    ]

+Now, imagine some code would read this list, loop over it, and for each element do some type-specific action:
+- if element is a person, send email with person information
+- if element is a car, generate PDF file with its car information

+How would you check if list element is of specific type - a person or a car?

+Well, maybe first check if element map has "name" key - if it does, it is a person, and if not, then it is a car.

+Hmmm, OK, that would work.
+But imagine if car would rename its "model" key into "name", then **both** person and car would have "name" key.
+What then?

+Hmmm, a problem, maybe by "year", or "email" key then?

+Yeah, but same problem with "name"/"model" is present here, you never know when different entities have same map keys, or when they decide to rename it later.
+What about introducing special **type** key:

+    [
+        { "type": "PERSON", "id": 23243, "name": "John Doe", "email": "john@gmail.com" },
+        { "type": "CAR",  "id": "zudza-da32dk-dfsd", "model": "Ford C-Max", "year": 2009 },
+        { "type": "CAR", "id": "aabho-rrorz-43jjk", "model": "Peugeot 206", "year": 2012 },
+        { "type": "PERSON", "id": 211, "name": "Rick Tracy", "email": "rick@facebook.com" }
+    ]

+Differentiation is easy now, right?
+Now our code would look like:
+- if element's "type" equals "PERSON", send email with person information
+- if element's "type" equals "CAR", generate PDF file with car information

+If a car entity naturally has an **type** attribute that defines whether the car is SUV, limousine or some other type of vehicle?
+Can we use name "type" for this new key that is specific only to car entity?
+Something like:

+    { "type": "CAR",  "id": "zudza-da32dk-dfsd", "type": "LIMOUSINE", "model": "Ford C-Max", "year": 2009 }

+No, because a map cannot have multiple keys with same name, and "type" is already used for entity type differentiation.

+So, should we rename already present entity "type" key into something else, say **"--type--"**, or should we introduce this new key under some other name like **"car-type"**?

+Well, both would work, since in both cases we don't have same key name used.

+But what is nice about using **"--type--"** for entity type (CAR, PERSON)?
+Like:

+    { "--type--": "CAR",  "id": "zudza-da32dk-dfsd", "type": "LIMOUSINE", "model": "Ford C-Max", "year": 2009 }

+Adding additional **--** characters in the name of such key (**"--type--"**) emphasizes that this key is somehow different/special to other attributes and also makes collision with other attribute names very unlikely.

+This data (entity type, ) is not one of entity's attributes, more like additional data about entity.
+We call such data **meta data** - data about data.

+So, our complete list would look something like this:

+    [
+        { "--type--": "PERSON", "id": 23243, "name": "John Doe", "email": "john@gmail.com" },
+        { "--type--": "CAR",  "id": "zudza-da32dk-dfsd", "type": "LIMOUSINE", "model": "Ford C-Max", "year": 2009 },
+        { "--type--": "CAR", "id": "aabho-rrorz-43jjk", "type": "LIMOUSINE", "model": "Peugeot 206", "year": 2012 },
+        { "--type--": "PERSON", "id": 211, "name": "Rick Tracy", "email": "rick@facebook.com" }
+    ]

+Do we need such special "--type--" field if list contains only entities of same type, say person list?

+No, it is used solely for entity differentiation.

+---

 Now, let's get back to our complete person value:

     {